- 1 Engine Speed Governor

 Assume a driver running a car in hill station, at that time engine load increases, and automatically vehicle speed decreases.
 Now the actual speed is less than desired speed.
 So driver increases the fuel to achieve the desired speed.
 So here, the driver is a governor for this system.

-The governor can be classified into the following types.
+The speed control governor can be classified into the following types.
 These are given below,

 1. Centrifugal governor